Carla's Dreams

 Carla's Dreams is a music project from Moldova, formed in 2012 in Chișinău but performing mainly in Romania.
 The band is composed of an anonymous group of singers and composers who perform their songs in Romanian, English and Russian.
 Their lead singer, codenamed Sergiu, and his bandmates all hide their identity in public appearances by wearing hooded sweatshirts, sunglasses and a face mask made of makeup.
-Carla's Dreams rose to prominence in Moldova and Romania upon releasing the single "P.O.H.U.I." with Inna in 2013, and have since then issued nine singles that went on to be number-one singles in Romania.
+Carla's Dreams rose to prominence in Moldova and Romania upon releasing a version of the single "P.O.H.U.I." with Inna in 2013, and have since then issued nine singles that went on to be number-one singles in Romania.